iamdurga/iamdurga.github.io/_posts/2020-11-15-is-every-real-number-has-additive-inverse.md

 $$ (\exists y \in R)(\forall x \in R) (x + Y = 0) $$

-Is  not true , since no y will be additive inverse for every real numbers.
+Is  not true, since no y will be additive inverse for every real numbers.